 The parents’ relationship was always a very volatile one.

 It was characterised by heavy conflict, including domestic violence, exacerbated by alcohol and substance abuse.

 The couple’s oldest child, a 21-year-old woman known as Ms X, left home at the age of 18.

 In early 2017, Ms X and her aunt, the mother’s sister, became very concerned about Ms Corwin’s capacity to care for the three youngest children, Child G, Child H and Child I. These children were soon moved to live with the father.
 The mother made an application to the Magistrates Court for a recovery order, but this application was dismissed.

 The father has a history of domestic violence, which the Federal Circuit Court judge at the final parenting orders trial described as “horrific.”
 He committed acts of domestic violence in the entirety of his relationship with Ms Corwin.
 In 1996 he was also charged with possession of drugs.

 The mother also perpetrated domestic violence through physically and emotionally abusive behaviour towards Mr Corwin and their children.

-Ms Corwin appeals against the final parenting orders made in November 2017.
+In 2018, the mother appealed against the final parenting orders made in November 2017.

 The mother now seeks orders that the three youngest children live with her and spend other weekends and half of school holiday periods with the father.

 She asserts that the trial judge made errors of fact in relying too strongly on the reports and oral evidence of the single expert family report writer, Ms S.